 Your first step in our office will be to complete a questionnaire describing past medical history and previous infertility evaluation and treatment.
 A copy of medical records relating to infertility, including doctor's notes, operative reports, and laboratory tests, is extremely helpful.
 A doctor then interviews the patient to assess their specific infertility needs.

 During the evaluation and treatment of infertility, transvaginal ultrasounds may be performed to monitor ovulation.
-Ultrasounds are performed exclusively by the physicians of the UT Medicine Fertility Center, not by ultrasound technicians.
+Ultrasounds are performed exclusively by the physicians of the Fertility Center at UT Health, not by ultrasound technicians.
 A semen analysis will also be performed in our laboratory.

 All IVF procedures are performed in-office.
 Minor outpatient procedures, such as hysteroscopy and tubal canalization, may also be performed in the office.
 If necessary, a hysterosalpingogram (x-ray of uterus and fallopian tubes) may be performed by our physicians at the Medical Arts & Research Center - MARC.
 Surgery, if needed, may be done at the MARC Day Surgery Center, St. Luke’s Baptist Hospital, Methodist Ambulatory Surgical Center or University Hospital.